- The Fantasy Premier League 2025/26 season is well underway, with the first four gameweeks already in the books.

 Summary

 The Fantasy Premier League 2025/26 season is well underway, with the first four gameweeks already in the books.
 In this period, while some players have shone bright, others have disappointed massively.
-As a lot of managers are wondering which players to transfer in and transfer out ahead of the upcoming gameweek, I'm here to discuss some of the must-avoid panic FPL transfers before FPL Gameweek 5.
+As a lot of managers are wondering which players to transfer in and transfer out ahead of the upcoming gameweek, I'm here to discuss some of the panic FPL transfers to avoid before FPL Gameweek 5.
 To support my argument, I have also resorted to using Sportsdunia’s exclusive FPL Difficulty Ratings and FPL Points Predictor tools.

 FPL Panic Transfers to Avoid for Gameweek 5 (Transfers Out)